WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 *******

 Quality inspection applications often require the use of sensors to measure the state of the workpiece.
-In the design philosophy of pybullet_industrial this can also be modeled as an :class:`:class:`EndeffectorTool``.
+In the design philosophy of pybullet_industrial this can also be modeled as an :class:`EndeffectorTool`.
-The package provides a simple camera class :class:`EndeffectorTool` that can be used to simulate a camera.
+The package provides a simple :class:`Camera` class endeffector tool that can be used to simulate a camera.
 Other complex sensors can be implemented similarly by subclassing the :class:`EndeffectorTool` class.

 #########